Heritage Walks

 Don Aqueduct Circular

-This gentle waterside trail explores the remarkable network of canals and waterways that helped shape the industrial landscape of South Yorkshire.
+This gentle waterside trail explores the network of historic canals and waterways that helped shape the industrial landscape of South Yorkshire.
+It includes crossing the Don Aqueduct, a marvel of engineering where two waterways meet.
+Along the way, you’ll discover locks, working waterways, historic churches and peaceful landscapes.

 Medieval Trail